The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 Note: in the manuals on how to create the VM's you will find detailed instructions about:
 1. cloning the git repositories GeoStack-Workshop and GeoStack-Course;
 2. the download instructions for the GPS track log datasets;
-3. the instructions to export, download and import the map datasets required for visualizing digital topographical maps in OpenLayers and Cesium.
+3. the instructions to export, download and import the map and terrain elevation datasets required for visualizing digital topographical maps in OpenLayers and Cesium.

 ## Programming tips
-**Lowering the Programming Learning Curve**
+**Lowering the Learning Curve**
 1) First of all: read the manuals, cookbooks etc. There is a lot of documentation to explain what, why and how things work.
 Don't be smart, read it first!
 It will be time well spent!
 There is no 'black magic' left, once explained!

 2) Second: study the installation scripts and example scripts!